Skip to navigation Skip to content

 Where multiple documents are provided (for example, several bank statements covering periods in the past) and customer’s rate of payment is likely to be impacted

-Where the customer’s rate of payment is likely to be impacted or the impact is uncertain, update the changes in each investment exceeding a $2,000 difference, recording a summary of the details in a DOC.
+Where the customer’s rate of payment is likely to be impacted or the impact is uncertain, update each change to the customer’s overall financial investments exceeding a $2,000 difference, from the date of the change in value.
+Record a summary of the details in a DOC.

 If bank statements show transfers greater than $2,000, between multiple accounts, each account balance is to be updated with matching event dates.

-If the statements show frequent fluctuations due to income and expenses, the account balances do not require an update every time a transaction is made.
+If the statements show frequent fluctuations due to income and expenses, below the notifiable threshold, the account balances do not require an update every time a transaction is made.

 Example: The customer provides statements covering the last 3 months for all their accounts.
 The statements show some funds being transferred between accounts and others spent on living costs.
 The opening balance on one account is $12,500.
 After 4 days the balance decreases to $11,900 and then decreases to $8,500 after 5 days.
 The account balance is recorded as $12,500 from the opening date of the statement and then $8,500 from the date the balance decreased to this amount.
 Repeat this for each account.